paulsaswata/Aircraft_Trajectory_Generation/v_O1.01/README.md

 # Aircraft_Trajectory_Generation

+#### Before you start:

+* For the instructions given below, Python3 is required with Matplotlib and Numpy installed

+* The commands have been tested only for linux command line interface

 #### This version contains the following bug fixes over v_O1.0

 * Fixed an issue where counter-clockwise turns were not generating proper spirals.